akwohlgenant/andywohlg/content/post/2021-06-13-exploration-of-fannie-mae-loan-data/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="672" />

 No we can see, for instance, what relative proportion of all loans by Asian borrowers had loan-to-value ratio greater than 95%.
 Let's reorder the race/ethnicity groups to show a progression from highest to lowest relative proportion, and while we are at it, let's get rid of the "NA" category.
+Also, the legend categories are out of order, so I'll reorder those by refactoring the variable.

 ```r